-This post appeared yesterday at Christian Book Shop Talk
+This post first appeared in April 2012 at Christian Book Shop Talk

 All music products follow a natural cycle from top sellers to the delete bin.
 In the book industry, we call them remainders, with CDs their deletes.
 Not sure which is worse: Being ‘leftovers’ or ‘write offs.’
 The end result is the same.

 There are two surefire ways to make sure your songs don’t die after the album sales die: One is to make a comeback every five years; the other is to make sure the songs are remembered and perhaps even rediscovered years later to be covered by other artists.

 If you’re an upcoming band or solo artist, you want to get signed to a label, and you want to get signed to a good label, and a good label is one that will work hard to aggressively promote your music and aggressively protect your copyrights, right?

 Well, maybe not.
 Those royalties will certainly buy a lot of groceries and nobody wants to see their music blatantly ripped off.
 But I don’t think any musician lying on their deathbed is preoccupied with performance royalties or mechanical royalties.

 They would much rather see their music outlive their lives.

 I’m returning of course to the issue raised the other day concerning EMI-CMG, the Christian music group of EMI.
 Is getting signed with this label the top prize, or might you do better, in the long run, to sign with a more ministry-focused organization?